 As a Doberman enthusiast, I absolutely love the elegant look of cropped ears.
 Although some people choose to keep the natural floppy ears, it is hard to dispute that the sight of a Doberman with erect ears is the signature feature of the breed.

-I respect buyer’s option to have natural ears, but if a buyer prefers cropped ears, I do recommend the following veterinarians (below each veterinarian is a picture of a Doberman whose ears they cropped):
+I respect buyer’s option to have natural ears, but if a buyer prefers cropped ears, I do recommend the following veterinarians (above each veterinarian is a picture of a Doberman whose ears they cropped ):

 IMG_3191.jpeg